jsvillatech/operativosfinalproject/README.md

 1. Clone the repository (operativosfinalproject)
 2. From terminal go to /operativosfinalproject/cgi-bin/ and run the following command: chmod +x monitor.py
 3. From terminal go to /operativosfinalproject/ (It's root of the project) and execute the folling command: sudo python3 -m http.server --cgi --bind 127.0.0.1
+4. Enjoy killing your processes from your web browser :)!